Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 ### 4.1 - Tilt and Shift

 Aside from simple 3D transformation, a big effect tilt-shift has is the potential of color shift for digital sensors.
-This is caused by the depth of the photosite well, which will be the focus here in this chapter.
+This is caused by the depth of the photosite well and the microlens in front of it, which will be the focus here in this chapter.

 <br />